 At the start of each month we sup down a big mug of tea, stare into the empty vessel, and read the leaves to find out what the best indie games of that month will be (some months we use coffee grounds).
 April’s offerings run the gamut of genres, featuring comedic point-and-click adventure games, post-apocalyptic survival games, loot-rich ARPGs, turn-based strategy games, card battlers, and more.

-Join us as we round up seven great-looking indie titles set to launch in April.
+Join us as we round up eight great-looking indie titles set to launch in April.
 We’ve listed our prospects in order of release, so if you’re especially desperate for something new to play then focus on the top half of our picks.

 The Slormancer – April 6

 Look, Blizzard isn’t exactly in a hurry to commit to a Diablo 4 release date, so if you’re looking for a fresh ARPG then The Slormancer should be on your radar.

 The top-down pixel art presentation reminds me of Chronicon and Hero Siege, but there’s some serious depth once you start digging through your character’s class, skill, and specialisation menus.
 Check it out here.

 First Class Trouble – April 8

 If you’ve been looking for something similar to Among Us then this could be it.
 First Class Trouble borrows heavily from social deduction games like Project Winter, Town of Salem and Unfortunate Spacemen, pitting a pair of imposters against their friends on an abandoned, retrofuturistic spaceship.

 Proximity-based voice chat and emotes give you more options for scheming, but the best bit is that every player spawns with a side quest – tasks like ‘hit five players with champagne bottles’ practically guarantee chaos.
 Check it out here.